-George III succeeded to the throne on his grandfather's death in 1760.
+George III succeeded to the throne on his grandfather's death, two weeks before his 77th birthday, in 1760.
 Unlike his grandfather, who had destroyed his father George I's will, the new King honoured all his grandfather's last requests.
 Six thousand pounds in bank notes were found in the late King's desk, with a note that the money was to go to his mistress, Lady Yarmouth.
 George not only complied with his wishes but added a further two thousand guineas to the bequest.

 Although of German descent, the new King made much of the fact that he was the first of the Hanoverian kings to be born in Britain.
 In his first speech to Parliament he declared "born and bred in this country I glory in the name of Briton."
 Horace Walpole has left an account of his impressions of the new King, "His person is tall and full of dignity, his countenance florid and good natured, his manner graceful and obliging, he expresses no warmth or resentment against anybody."
 Unlike both his Hanoverian predecessors, George was to prove popular with the British people.

 Shortly after inheriting the throne, George again fell in head over heels in love, the object of his passion was the beautiful Lady Sarah Lennox, the daughter of the Duke of Lennox and a direct descendant of Charles II.
 Unlike Hannah Lightfoot, Sarah was of sufficient social standing to contemplate becoming Queen.
 The King appeared besotted, but his mother, who still held considerable influence over him, did not approve.
 She feared Sarah was too strong headed and would usurp her influence with her son, which she was determined to cling onto.

 Augusta of Saxe-Gotha succeeded in ousting Sarah and George was quickly married to the very plain Charlotte of Mecklenburg-Strelitz, daughter of Carl Ludwig of Mecklenburg Strelitz and Elizabeth Albertine of Saxe-Hildburghausen.
 The eighteen year old Princess arrived in England after a tempestuous Channel crossing, George was said to be visibly disappointed at his first meeting with her at St. James' Palace.